parsaferdosi/data_handler/readme.md

 ---

-## How to Run and Observe Monitoring
+## How to Run and Observe Monitoring (Manual Mode)

-To run the complete system, start each component in a **separate terminal**.
+To run the complete system without Docker, start each component in a **separate terminal**.

 ### 1. Start the Celery Worker